 Rialto Market Produce

 Today, you can still stroll the stalls of the Venice Rialto Market.
-Within site of the historic and photogenic Rialto bridge and the Grand Canal, the produce market bustles Monday through Saturday.
+Within sight of the historic and photogenic Rialto bridge and the Grand Canal, the produce market bustles Monday through Saturday.
 Stalls are filled with gorgeous fruit and vegetables that I clearly couldn’t stop photographing.
 (I have tons of photos not included here!)
 Those running the stalls are ready to help you, but be sure to not touch the produce.
 Instead, allow them to choose and bag your choices for you.
 Traditionally this is a point of pride for the vendor, as no respectable vendor would sell or choose for you anything but excellent product.
 I highly recommend picking up something, even if it’s just a bag of cherries and a few other fruit items to keep in your hotel room to enjoy with a bottle of wine one evening – like we did.

 It’s not just a fruit and vegetable market though.
 You can also pick up bags of dried seasoning or soup mixes from some vendors – and there were some gorgeous flower stalls.

 My biggest tip is to get there early.
 The activity and bustle as the shops stock up and open can be very entertaining.
 Seeing the stalls fully stocked and at their freshest is definitely a positive also.

 If you have a kitchen available to you during your stay, it’s pretty much a rule that you have to buy some fresh fish from the Venice fish market, for at least one meal.
 The Pescheria is located in a distinctive covered stone hall, and is still worth a wander through, even if you aren’t purchasing.
 All the fish is fresh, local catch, and even restaurants come to buy right here.

 Be sure to take a moment and locate the marble plaque on the outer wall of the Pescheria.
 This notes the required length of different types of fish in order to be legally sold in the Venice fish market.
 These lengths were, and still are, strictly enforced to protect from over-fishing.